ORoufat/Easy_Python_Challenges/README.md

 Write a function named only_ints that takes two parameters.
 Your function should return TRUE if both parameters are integers and FALSE otherwise
 Exammple:Calling only_ints(1,2) should return TRUE while ("A",1) should return FALSE

+Q11 - (Double Letters)

+Define a fubction named DOUBLE_LETTERS that takes a single parameter.
+The parameter is a string.
+Your function must returnn TRUE if there are two identical letters in a row in the string and FALSE otherwise.